Shirley Waldemar Baker: Later life

 After his deportation, Baker visited the United States and attempted to lobby the American government to intervene in Tonga on his behalf.
 However, his efforts were hindered by publication in November 1890 of a report by Basil Thomson into Tonga's finances, which showed a number of irregularities in the Treasury Department and that Baker had used government funds to pay for groceries, alcohol and other personal expenses.
 Baker subsequently settled in Auckland where he "owned a large house in a select part of the town" and reportedly had "extensive investments".
 However, by the mid-1890s he was "reduced to comparative penury" by a nationwide economic depression.

 In February 1897, Baker returned to Tonga and sought appointment as government medical officer.
 His application was refused following the interference of British officials.
 He made a further visit in October 1897, unsuccessfully applying for appointment as a Free Church minister, before returning to Tonga permanently in May 1898.
 He settled in Haʻapai where he had built a small house, living with his three unmarried daughters who opened a school.
 He supplemented the family income by dispensing medicines.

 At a Free Church conference in Vavaʻu in August 1898, Baker unsuccessfully sought back-payment from the church of £100 per annum plus ten percent interest.
 He subsequently resigned his membership in the Free Church and inaugurated the Siasi a Vikia ("Queen Victoria's Church") in Haʻapai, which claimed an Anglican affiliation.
 In November 1898 he returned to Tongatapu and established a branch of his new church.
 The following year, Siaosi Tukuʻaho and his family briefly affiliated with Baker as a protest against the Free Church.
 However, Baker was soon publicly denounced by Tupou's successor George Tupou II after it was discovered that he had no formal affiliation with the Church of England, and the Tongatapu congregation rejected his leadership in favour of Alfred Willis, the former Anglican bishop of Hawaii.

 Baker spent his final years in Haʻapai, dying of a heart attack on 16 November 1903.
 According to local tradition he was "found dead with the tongue protruding, by which the Tongans knew that the devil had got him at the end".
 His grave and monument still stand as a tourist attraction in Pangai on Lifuka, Haʻapai.

-Legacy and evaluation

-Baker's side of the case may be found in Mennell's Dictionary of Australasian Biography, published in 1892.
-An opposing view is in Basil Thomson's The Diversions of a Prime Minister, pp. 3 to 25.
-R. L. Stevenson, who called Baker "the defamed and much-accused man of Tonga" found him "highly interesting to speak to" (Vailima Letters, p.
-41).